Acupuncture, Chinese herbal medicine, moxibustion, cupping, guasha and lifestyle advice.

 Moxibustion

-Moxibustion, or moxa, is the stimulation of an acupuncture point by burning a Chinese Herb Mugwort leaf (Ai Ye) over the point.
-This can be done in several ways:
+Moxibustion, or moxa, is the stimulation of an acupuncture point by burning a Chinese Herb Mugwort leaf (Ai Ye) or the smokeless version of it over the point.

 We also use infrared heat lamps in the clinic.